1 Corinthians 14:34 – ‘Women should be silent in the churches’

 ‘They had discovered a unique freedom in the life of the Christian community, and it is possible that this freedom had gone to their heads, or, more precisely, to their tongues.
 This lack of self-discipline was causing confusion and disorder in the worship of the church.’

 Witherington thinks that the women may have assumed that prophets at Corinth may have functioned similarly to the oracle at Delphi, who prophesied only in response to questions.
 Paul’s instruction then would be to say that Christian prophecy is not like that.
+The apostle does not mean to silence women, but rather for them to remain quiet while others are prophesying.

 8. Another line of interpretation is to suggest that Paul is restricting only certain kinds of speech.
 One writer regards it as likely that